-Equinor Asset Management ASA (Equinor Asset Management) is a fund management company, licensed to offer individual portfolio management, that wants to contribute to sustainable development and long-term value creation by investing in a responsible way.
+Equinor Asset Management ASA (Equinor Asset Management) is an investment management company, licensed to offer individual portfolio management, contributing to sustainable development and long-term value creation by investing in a responsible way.

 Equinor Asset Management mainly provides investment services to Equinor Pension and Equinor Insurance.
 Assets under management are long-term, and diversification is one of the pillars of our investment philosophy.
-Our investments are therefore widely invested around the world.
+Our investments are therefore widely invested on a global basis.

 Investment decisions are made based on analyses of markets, industries and companies.
-Selected strategies target to create excess returns relative to selected benchmarks.
-Active investment strategies include identifying the risks and opportunities arising from factors related to environmental, social and governance (ESG).
+Selected strategies target creating excess returns relative to selected benchmarks.
+Active investment strategies include identifying the risks and opportunities arising from factors related to environmental, social and governance (ESG) matters.
 The portfolio manager’s assessment of ESG factors, in addition to other factors, provides a comprehensive picture of risk and opportunities in each investment case.

 The principles for responsible investment apply to all funds, portfolios, asset classes and investment styles managed by Equinor Asset Management.

 Equinor's values and commitments shall guide how Equinor, as a capital owner and asset manager, acts as an investor and owner.
 Consequently, Equinor has expectations to the companies in which the funds and clients are invested.

 Our expectations are based on the UN Global Compact, and we want the companies we invest in to recognize and work towards the UN Sustainable Development Goals.
 We consider sustainable business models to be of utmost importance for long-term value creation.
 We are inspired by Norges Bank Investment Management's (NBIM) expectation documents related to important topics such as human rights, anti-corruption and climate change.